Tony133/nestjs-apps-collection/README.md

 # nestjs-api-mongoose

-Simple example Api Rest with Nestjs 8.x and Mongoose 😻
+Simple example Api Rest with Nestjs 8.x and Mongoose for the NestJS community 😻.

 ## Installation